Faricimab

-Faricimab was developed by Roche.
+Faricimab was developed by Roche in Penzberg (Roche Innovation Center Munich).
 Faricimab was approved for medical use in the United States in January 2022, and in the European Union in September 2022.

 Medical uses

 Faricimab is indicated for treatment of neovascular age-related macular degeneration (nAMD) and diabetic macular edema (DME).

 Adverse effects

 The most common adverse reaction reported in people receiving faricimab include conjunctival bleeding.

 Contraindications

 Contraindications to injection of faricimab include active infection in or around the eye, active inflammation in the eye (uveitis), and prior allergic reactions to receiving the drug (hypersensitivity).

 Special populations

 Pregnancy

 There are no adequate and well-controlled studies of faricimab administration in pregnant women.

 Breast feeding

 There is no information regarding faricimab accumulation in breast milk, the effects of the drug on the breastfed infant, or the effects of the drug on milk production.
 However, the drug company states that many drugs are transferred in human milk with the potential for absorption and adverse reactions in the breastfed child.